davidpeckham/sublime-filterlines/README.md

 ## Thanks

 Filter Lines is based on a Sublime Text [plugin tutorial by Daniel Beck](http://superuser.com/questions/452189/how-can-i-filter-a-file-for-lines-containing-a-string-in-sublime-text-2).
 If you want to write a plugin, Daniel's tutorial is a good place to start.

+Will Bond's tutorial, [How to Create a Sublime Text 2 Plugin](http://net.tutsplus.com/tutorials/python-tutorials/how-to-create-a-sublime-text-2-plugin/), is also a very good introduction.